 Vista Do Rei

-This natural viewpoint gives you the best clear angle over the crater lake of the “Sete Cidades”, one of Portugal’s 7 natural wonders, also known as one of the most beautiful landscapes of the Azores.
+This natural viewpoint gives you the best clear angle over the crater lake of the “Sete Cidades”, one of Portugal’s 7 natural wonders, also known as one of the most beautiful landscapes of Sao Miguel island.
 It is also close to an abandoned hotel which you can enter easily.
 So if you’re into that, enjoy! 😉

 Getting there: Located at the west part of the island, the Vista do Rei viewpoint over Sete Cidades can be easily reached by car.
 There are enough parking spots for your car or scooter.